DBlassio/Dblassio.github.io/Data_Science.md

 </center>

 <div style='text-align: justify;'>
-In this 7-month-long diploma program, we delved into the world of data science and machine learning.
+<br/>In this 7-month-long diploma program, we delved into the world of data science and machine learning.
 We used **Python** to build sophisticated models.
 We explored the fundamentals of data science through building our own machine learning models from scratch.
 With a hands-on approach, we skillfully crafted advanced data models, applying cutting-edge machine learning techniques into a financial perspective.

 The diploma program is structured into 5  modules, each paving the way for a deeper understanding of this transformative field:</div>